ellaxu43/telco_classification_project/README.md

 &nbsp;
 &nbsp;
 &nbsp;

-1. Are customers with Fiber internet has different churn rate compare to customers with DSL?

-2. Are customers who pay manually more likely to churn than customers who pay automatically?
+1. Are customers who pay manually more likely to churn than customers who pay automatically?

+2. Are customers with Fiber internet has different churn rate compare to customers with DSL?

 3. Do customers who churn have a higher average monthly spend than those who don't?

+4. Are customer with Fiber internet has higher monthly charges than customers with DSL?

 ***